 Varicose veins are tortuous dilated veins presenting most commonly in the leg.
 Besides their unpleasant appearance, they can cause symptoms that include but are not entirely limited to burning, itching, aching and mild swelling which all tend to become more prominent at the end of the day.
 The number of people who suffer with varicose veins ranges from approximately 25-35% of the adult population with men and woman being affected equally.

 Our veins contain valves which should only allow the passage of blood back to the heart for recirculation from the limbs.
-In varicose veins these valves are defective allowing blood to pool in the leg and giving the appearance that people find unpleasant.
-(See figure 1) Nobody fully knows why varicose veins develop, although there is a strong genetic component as they tend to run in families.
+In varicose veins, these valves are defective allowing blood to pool in the leg and giving the appearance that people find unpleasant (See figure 1).
+Nobody fully knows why varicose veins develop, although there may be a genetic component as they tend to run in families.
 Other risk factors include older age, inactivity, previous leg injury, pregnancy, smoking, oral contraceptive pill, hormone replacement therapy and being overweight.
 Occupations that involve prolonged periods of standing and sitting have also been associated with varicose veins but have not been proven to be casusative.
 They can, howeverm exacerbate the symptoms once varicose veins develop, making people more likely to consult a vascular surgeon for help.

 Why do I get symptoms?

 Blood passes into the leg in the arteries under pressure.
 It then permeates through the tissues of the leg to deliver oxygen and nutrients.
 This reduces its pressure and then it is then collected by the veins to pass back to the heart under low pressure.
 Transport occurs in the veins through muscle contraction in the leg and breathing in the chest to push and suck the blood up the leg respectively.
 To keep the blood moving in the right direction the veins contain one-way valves.
-It is failure of these valves that leads to varicose veins (VV).
+It is failure of these valves that leads to varicose veins.
 This means that blood can be sat in the veins when normally it should be moving back to the heart.
-With the veins engorged with blood they become prominent, dilated and elongated giving the symptoms people experience.
+With the veins engorged with blood they become prominent, dilated and elongated giving the symptoms of varicose veins that people experience.

-Can they lead to other problems?
+Can varicose veins lead to other problems?

 How will treatment affect my leg?

 The leg is designed with two systems of veins for drainage of blood back towards the heart.
 1. The deep system runs with the arteries and the bones of the leg and cannot be seen (this system is where deep vein thrombosis can develop) 2.
 The superficial system runs in the skin and is visible as varicose veins when the valves fail.
 The superficial system drains into the deep system at multiple places throughout the leg, returning blood to the heart.
-In VV a valve controlling this drainage has failed so blood that should be draining into the deep system is sitting in the skin.
-By treating the VV we are removing the leaking valve and restoring the direction of flow of blood from the superficial into the deep system.
-This means that blood is not sitting in the leg where it shouldn’t be and hopefully relieves your symptoms and reduces swelling whilst improving the appearance of the leg.
+In varicose veins a valve controlling this drainage has failed, so blood that should be draining into the deep system is sitting in the skin.
+By treating the varicose veins we are removing the leaking valve and restoring the direction of flow of blood from the superficial into the deep system.
+This means that blood is not sitting in the leg where it shouldn’t be and hopefully relieves the symptoms and reduces swelling, whilst improving the appearance of the leg.